vis6060/MedSegDiff_LiTS/README.md

 ### D)	Use case: Synthetic images.
 Input to model is one medical image and output of model is multiple augmented images that represent real patient scenarios.

 ***Job-to-be-done***: to effectively train AI models hundreds and thousands of medical images representing diverse set of patient disease characteristics are necessary.

 ***Problem statement***: it has been challenging to confirm whether a generative model represents the real-life situation of an actual patient.
 More diverse data sets fed as input to model, will produce output that represents actual patient disease characteristics.

 ***Impact***: if we are able to show that generative model images output represents real-life patient scenarios, then there would be mass adoption globally of these AI models.

-#### E)	Use cases:
-##### a.
-Use case#1: Automated treatment plans- Clinical Decision Support:
-Input to model is any available medical images, genetic testing results, patient history, lab results.
-Output is a recommendation on the treatment plan for the oncologist.
-##### b.
-Use case#2: Optimize Number of Imaging and Diagnostic Test – Clinical Decision Support:
+#### E)	Use cases: Optimize Number of Imaging and Diagnostic Test – Clinical Decision Support:
 Input to model is any available medical images, genetic testing results, patient history, lab results.
 Output is a recommendation on next set of lab results or imaging tests to prescribe.

 ***Job-to-be-done***: supplements knowledge of entry-level physician or oncologist who may not have the many years’ experience or knowledge of constantly changing cancer guidelines.
 The automated plan output increases confidence of treating oncologist.